BroadSoft-Xtended/DeveloperPortalDocs/TeamOne/ApiExamples.md

 ```

 The end-user will be presented with a form by which she can authorize
-your application to access her Intellinote account.
+your application to access her Team One account.
 (Or more
-specifically, access the Intellinote *scopes* enumerated in the query
+specifically, access the Team One *scopes* enumerated in the query
 string.)

-After a succesful authorization, Intellinote will redirect the user's
+After a succesful authorization, Team One will redirect the user's
 browser back to the `redirect_uri` you provided, with the
 *authorization code* added a query string parameter named `code`.